oliviaxyl/Telecom-Customer-Churn-Prediction/README.md

 ### Data Pre-processing

 * Replaced missing value in 'TotalCharges' with mean value
-* Under-sampled 'Churn' to 'No Churn' ratio to 1:1
+* Under-sampled 'Churn' to 'No Churn' ratio from 1:2.77 to 1:1
 * Performed one-hot encoding and removed dummies where correlation > 50%
 * PCA dimension reduction (retained 100% variance with 23 out of 45 dummies)